-The Soviet period and present time
+Soviet period and beyond

 During the Russian Civil War (1918-1920), the city was occupied by foreign troops.

 Simferopol, Alushta, and Yalta are connected with the longest in the world trolley-bus line (86,5 km).

-Crimean Ethnographic Museum.
+The Crimean Ethnographic Museum.
 The collection of the museum has four thousand artifacts that characterize traditional culture of ethnic groups of Crimea.

-Chocolate Museum.
+The Chocolate Museum.
 The permanent exhibition “The history of chocolate made in chocolate” is opened in Salon Du Chocolat.
 All exhibits are unique and made by hand in one copy.

-Departments of the museum:
+The departments of the museum:

 - Domestic and foreign paintings of the 16th-20th centuries;

-- Hall of graphics;
+- The hall of graphics;

-- Hall of battle-painting;
+- The hall of battle-painting;

-- Art of the 20th century;
+- The art of the 20th century;

-- Hall of religious painting;
+- The hall of religious painting;

 Karl Liebknecht Street, 35.
 Opening hours: 10:00-17:00, day off - Monday.

-You can see a large archaeological collection from the Paleolithic to the Middle Ages, a collection of coins, unique graphic works of the 18th-19th centuries with views of the Crimea.
+You can see a large archaeological collection from the Paleolithic to the Middle Ages, collection of coins, unique graphic works of the 18th-19th centuries with views of Crimea.

-Exhibitions: “The landscapes of the Crimea”, “The Past of Tavrida”, “Crimea in the Second World War”.
+The exhibitions: “The landscapes of Crimea”, “The Past of Tavrida”, “Crimea in the Second World War”.
 Gogol Street, 14.
 Opening hours: 9:00-17:00, day off - Tuesday.

-Museum of Simferopol history.
+The Museum of Simferopol history.
 The museum was opened in 2009.
 The exhibition includes household items, documents, photos, pictures, and coins.
 Pushkin Street, 17.
 Opening hours: 10:00-17:00, day off - Monday.

 Simferopol railway station

-You can see reconstructed tower, the remains of the wall.
+You can see a reconstructed tower, the remains of the ancient wall.
 There is an excavated area with the foundation of a large public building with columns, a granary.
 Neapolskaya Street.

 Other places of interest

-Among the archaeological finds are flint tools, bones and tusks of mammoths, figures carved on the limestone.
+Among the archaeological finds are flint tools, bones and tusks of mammoths, figures, carved on the limestone.
 Lugovaya Street, 77.

 - The house where A.S.Griboyedov lived (1825) - Kirov Street, 25;